psr7-sessions/storageless/docs/limitations.md

 If you want to store frequently-updated or concurrently-updated information inside a session, then StorageLessSession is likely not fitting your use-case.

+#### Cannot store private information in the session

+StorageLessSession stores session data in cookies in an unencrypted JWT token.
+The fact that the token is unencrypted means that all the information in the session is also available in read-only mode to the user agent.

+Storing information such as the user identifier, the user data, CSRF tokens and similar is perfectly OK, but storing sensitive information that should never be shared with the client MUST be avoided.

+This is actually also valid for traditional PHP sessions, since those sessions may be read by various processes.

 #### Sessions cannot be invalidated

 There is no way to (securely) manually invalidate a session just via